yasirylmzcbn/Math-API/readme.md

 `/mode`

-Find the mode - the most common - of a list of comma separated values.
+Finds the mode - the most common - of a list of comma separated values.

 | Variable | Description                      |
 | -------- | -------------------------------- |
 | nums     | Comma separate list of integers. |

-Like the mean route, `nums` should be included in the returned JSON as an array.
+Like the mean route, `nums` is included in the returned JSON as an array.